 At EMSA, we aim to be stewards of our planet; we care for our environment for ourselves and for our children.
 We commit to ambitious sustainability targets which we constantly revise and augment to ensure we adhere to the best environmental practice possible.

 Our work in numbers

-We’ve been reducing our consumption of energy and water resources at our headquarters in Lisbon for years now, and we have switched to 100% green energy (energy from renewable sources) for all our needs in EMSA’s premises.
+We’ve taken measures to reduce our consumption of energy and water resources at our headquarters in Lisbon for years now, and we switch to 100% green energy (energy from renewable sources) for all our needs in EMSA’s premises, whenever it is available.
 We also generate our own electricity on-site via solar panels.
 We reduce the number of missions and their emissions and offset EMSA’s travel CO2 by the end of each year.

 Our policies in action: single-use plastics

 As a maritime Agency, we know the damage that marine litter can cause.
 Too many discarded plastic items still clog our oceans and seas.
 So, single-use plastics have been completely eliminated from our stationery catalogue, our cafeteria, and around our premises since 2020, and we’ve distributed recycled glass bottles to our colleagues and visitors to our premises for drinking water during the day.

 Key to the success of our environmental goals is the participation of all our staff, who are both ambassadors and facilitators of our green ambitions.
 On their very first day with us, new employees get an overview of EMSA’s greening policy.